 Are breast implants safe?

 Silicone-filled breast implants had been in the news, with reports of leaks of silicone.
 In 2000 silicone breast implants were approved for reconstructive use, and is 2000, these implants were also approved for cosmetic use in the United States.
 These new breast implants have no risk of lead-related health problems.
 Dr. Doherty uses both saline filled and silicone filled implants for cosmetic and reconstructive breast augmentation.
 At the time of the consultation, Dr. Doherty will discuss – in detail, the pros and cons of both implants and which are most beneficial for you.

 Each year, in the United States, many women undergo breast augmentation procedures and experience no major complications.
 It is important however that patients familiarize themselves with both the risks and benefits of breast augmentation.
 During your consultation, Dr. Doherty will focus on implant safety and possible complications of breast augmentation surgery.
 Questions or concerns that you may have about the safety of the procedure will be discussed in detail.
-By carefully following Dr. Doherty’s instructions, both before and after surgery, patients can the risks.
+By carefully following Dr. Doherty’s instructions, both before and after surgery, patients can greatly reduce the risks.